Manager and Guide @ Amsterdam Urban Adventures. Seasoned traveller, painter, backpacker, brewer of small beers, and world resident.

 Amsterdam on the big screen

-Get in the mood for Amsterdam’s scenery with Ocean’s Twelve — to movie was shot on location at the Pulitzer Hotel, Koningsplein Square, and Coffeeshop De Dampkring, along the streets Kalverstraat and Heiligeweg, and at the Gouden Bocht (Golden Bend) of the Herengracht Canal (home to Amsterdam’s wealthiest residents in the 1700s).
+Get in the mood for Amsterdam’s scenery with Ocean’s Twelve.
+The movie was shot on location at the Pulitzer Hotel, Koningsplein Square, and Coffeeshop De Dampkring, along the streets Kalverstraat and Heiligeweg, and at the Gouden Bocht (Golden Bend) of the Herengracht Canal (home to Amsterdam’s wealthiest residents in the 1700s).

 Amsterdam on record